Diana Plumpton: Golf career

 In 1934, Plumpton played for England in the Women's Home Internationals at Royal Porthcawl.
 Scotland beat England 5–4, with Plumpton losing to Helen Holm at the 19th hole.
 However, Scotland then lost to Wales and England narrowly won the title.
 She reached the quarter-finals of the Women's Amateur Championship before losing 3&2 to Pam Barton.
 In July, Plumpton was selected for the British team to play in the Curtis Cup at Chevy Chase, Maryland.
 Britain halved the foursomes but was heavily beaten in the singles.
 Playing with Pat Walker, she won her foursomes match but lost in the singles on the second day.

 In the 1935 Women's Home Internationals at Royal County Down, Scotland regained the trophy, as they had done in 1927 and 1931, when it had previously been held in Ireland.
 Ireland beat England 5–4, their first win over England since 1907, to finish runners-up, with England finishing in third place for the first time.
 Plumpton won two of her matches but lost her match against Ireland.
 In the Women's Amateur Championship she qualified for the match-play but lost in the second round to Mervyn Barton.
 In the English championship she lost in the second round.
 In the 1936 Women's Amateur Championship she qualified but met Pam Barton in the first round, losing by one hole.
 She was married later in 1936 and lived for a period in Kenya.

 Personal life

 Plumpton was born in May 1911 in Singapore, the daughter of Mr and Mrs Merville Plumpton.
-In October 1936 she married Noel John Barrington Sabine, of the Kenya Administrative Service, in Nairobi.
-She died in Essex in May 1973.
-Noel Sabine had died in February 1972.
+In October 1936, she married Noel John Barrington Sabine, of the Kenya Administrative Service, in Nairobi.
+She died in Essex in May 1973, one year after the death of her husband, who died in February 1972.